mecid/mecid.github.io/_posts/2025-03-24-awaiting-multiple-async-tasks-in-swift.md

 await print(a + b)
 ```

-As illustrated in the provided example, we employ the *async-let* syntax to define variables initialized through asynchronous calls to the *taskA* and *taskB* functions.
+As illustrated in the provided example, we employ the *async let* syntax to define variables initialized through asynchronous calls to the *taskA* and *taskB* functions.

 Notably, we avoid using the *await* keyword before invoking the *taskA* and *taskB* functions.
-This is because the *async-let* syntax facilitates the lazy initialization of values as soon as the asynchronous task returns its result.
+This is because the *async let* syntax facilitates the lazy initialization of values as soon as the asynchronous task returns its result.
 In this case, both tasks run concurrently in parallel, allowing us to improve the performance of our code.

 We still need to wait for the results of tasks because it can take some time to complete asynchronous tasks.
 Therefore, we should only use the *await* keyword whenever accessing the **a** and **b** variables.

-*Async-let* syntax is a part of the Structured Concurrency feature of the Swift language and provides us with all the benefits like memory and lifecycle management, and Cooperative Cancellation model out of the box.
+*Async let* syntax is a part of the Structured Concurrency feature of the Swift language and provides us with all the benefits like memory and lifecycle management, and Cooperative Cancellation model out of the box.
 I hope you find the post enjoyable.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!